sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 # 2. Elements of Rigorous Empirical Evaluation

+We believe that the following three elements are key to rigorous empirical evaluation, especially when dealing with relatively small evaluation datasets (e.g., at the order of 100-1000 samples):

 1. Clear articulation of assumptions and consideration of alternative explanations.
 2. Quantification of uncertainty in results through appropriate statistical measures.
 3. Careful consideration of train-test overlap, with reasonable attempts to evaluate on "out-of-sample" datasets when possible.